sikopet/blog/posts/02_switching.md

 ## LAN design

-* collision domain (switch) -- set of NICs whose frames can collide (NICs share the available bandwidth)
+* collision domain (seprated by switch) -- set of NICs whose frames can collide (NICs share the available bandwidth)
-* broadcast domain (router) -- set of NICs who all receive a broadcast frame sent be one of them
+* broadcast domain (separated by router) -- set of NICs who all receive a broadcast frame sent be one of them

 VLANs